 According to a senior cognitive research scientist, Diana Resis, animals with the ability to be self-aware have large complex brains and social lives and are capable of empathy.
 Elephants have all these traits.

 To test an animal’s self-awareness, scientists use the mirror test.
 They place mirrors in front of the animals and watch how they react to their reflections.
 Researchers conducted this test on three Asian elephants in the Bronx Zoo.
 They placed a plastic mirror in a private area in their yard.

 Researchers found that the African elephant behaviour included them investigating the mirror.
 Instead of socially interacting with their reflections, they would examine themselves the same way as humans do in front of the mirror.

-Elephants can distinguish between languages.
+Elephants can identify languages.

-They have amazing memories.
+Elephants have incredible memories.

-An elephant’s intelligence is one of a kind in the animal kingdom.
-It’s critical to take the proper steps to keep them alive for many more years to come.
+An elephant’s intelligence is one of a kind!
+It is critical that we take the proper steps to keep them alive for many more years to come.